2015 Vintage: Wet and Wild

 Malbec did quite well again this year and we’re looking at a very typical heavy, rich and coating wine but with a really promising backbone of acidity to carry it across the palate because of all the acidity that we were able to maintain this year.

-Grenache is gonna be a funky (in the good way) little light skinned grape wine, really bright and food friendly, a good sunshine red wine which is hard to find.
+Grenache is gonna be a funky (in a good way) little light skinned grape wine, really bright and food friendly, a good sunshine red wine which is hard to find.

 Chenin Blanc is gonna be excitable for those of you acid heads out there who look for crisp ripping acidity in their white wines.